Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The following set of new commands has been implemented to run the algorithm in DRAW Test Harness:
 ~~~~
 bcbuild          : Initialization of the Cells Builder.
-Use: bcbuild r
+Use: *bcbuild r*
 bcadd            : Add parts to result.
-Use: bcadd r s1 (0,1) s2 (0,1) ... [-m material [-u]]
+Use: *bcadd r s1 (0,1) s2 (0,1) ... [-m material [-u]]*
 bcaddall         : Add all parts to result.
-Use: bcaddall r [-m material [-u]]
+Use: *bcaddall r [-m material [-u]]*
 bcremove         : Remove parts from result.
-Use: bcremove r s1 (0,1) s2 (0,1) ...
+Use: *bcremove r s1 (0,1) s2 (0,1) ...*
 bcremoveall      : Remove all parts from result.
-Use: bcremoveall
+Use: *bcremoveall*
 bcremoveint      : Remove internal boundaries.
-Use: bcremoveint r
+Use: *bcremoveint r*
 bcmakecontainers : Make containers from the parts added to result.
-Use: bcmakecontainers r
+Use: *bcmakecontainers r*
 ~~~~

-Here is the example of the usage of the algorithm on the DRAW level:
+Here is the example of the algorithm use on the DRAW level:
 ~~~~
 psphere s1 15
 psphere s2 15